UK wins Brexit transition deal in return for Irish vow

 The pound surged on confirmation that Britain would remain effectively a non-voting EU member for 21 months until the end of 2020.

-BRUSSELS - Britain and the European Union agreed on Monday to a transition period to avoid a “cliff edge” Brexit next year, though only after London accepted a potential solution for the border with the Irish Republic that may face stiff opposition at home.
+BRUSSELS - Britain and the European Union (EU) agreed on Monday to a transition period to avoid a “cliff edge” Brexit next year - though only after London accepted a potential solution for Northern Ireland’s land border that may face stiff opposition at home.

 The pound surged on confirmation that Britain would remain effectively a non-voting EU member for 21 months until the end of 2020.
 Some business leaders, however, echoed a warning from EU negotiator Michel Barnier that the deal is legally binding only if London agrees the whole withdrawal treaty by next March.